Overview

 note

-For a complete example on how to run the client and submit transactions to the Miden node, refer to the Getting started documentation
+For a complete example on how to run the client and submit transactions to the Miden node, refer to the Getting started documentation.

 This section shows you how to get started with Miden by generating a new Miden account, requesting funds from a public faucet, consuming private notes, and creating public pay-to-id-notes.